ekowabaka/ekowabaka.me/ticoview/user_guide.md

+---
+title: User Guide
+---
+# User Guide
-tiCo-v provides a lightweight solution for templating and one-way data-binding in JavaScript.
-Built on top of ES6 proxies, tiCo-v provides a very thin layer of code which relies on proxy traps to update DOM elements when bound objects are updated.
+TiCo View (also referred to as TiCo-V) provides a lightweight solution for templating and one-way data-binding in JavaScript.
+Built on top of ES6 proxies, TiCo-v is really just a thin layer of code that relies on ES6 proxy traps to update DOM elements when bound objects are updated.
+This means TiCo-v will work only on modern web browsers that have support for proxies built in—a feature that's not easy to polyfill in its current implementation, but is supported in almost every modern browser.

 Installation
 ------------
-tiCo-v has no dependencies and is quite easy to install.
+There are no dependencies required for Tico-V and the library itself is quite easy to install.
 Currently, the only supported package managers are `npm` and `composer`.
 If you do not use any of these, you can always download the current version of the script and use it directly as you desire.

-For `npm` ...
+Thus, for `npm` you can use ...

     npm install tico-v

-For `composer` ...
+.. and for `composer` you can use ...

     composer require ekowabaka/tico-v

-You might also consider direct inclusion as follows ...
+... or you might also consider direct inclusion as follows ...

 ````html
 <script src='assets/tico-v.min.js'></script>